-I am a third-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
+I am a fourth-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
 I'm located at the Cornell Tech campus in NYC.

 My non-technical interests include censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.

 My research is supported in part by a 2017 NSF Graduate Research Fellowship.

 In Spring 2018, I visited Royal Holloway, University of London, located in scenic Egham, UK.

 While I was there, I worked with several lovely people including Marie-Sarah Lacharité, Brice Minaud, Kenny Paterson, and Joanne Woodage.

 Teaching Assistant for CS 5830: Cryptography, Spring 2017